EdmondAng/my_materials/01. Object detection using YOLOv5 for ID cards and passports/README.md

 ## Project Title: Identifying ID Submissions using Computer Vision
 #### Improving the customer experience in applying for a new digital bank account

-\*For a more detailed read, please view the PDF under the presentation folder.\*
+\*For a more detailed read, please view the PDF under the presentation folder\*

 ---
 ### 1. Introduction
 ---
 #### Problem Statement:
-Scenario: A digital bank in Singapore wants to expand its banking business into Indonesia, but faced the challenge of Indonesia not having digital national ID cards.
+A digital bank in Singapore wants to expand its banking business into Indonesia, but faced the challenge of Indonesia not having digital national ID cards.
 The bank wants to avoid manual ID verification for account opening, because it leads to a poor customer experience.
 - Opportunities:
     - Large underserved market: Indonesia is the 4th most populous nation, and has the 3rd largest unbanked population
-    - Young, tech-savvy population: the median age in Indonesia is median age is 30 years, and its population has the 2nd highest interest level in digital financial services in Southeast Asia\
+    - Young, tech-savvy population: the median age in Indonesia is median age is 30 years, and its population has the 2nd highest interest level in digital financial services in Southeast Asia
 - Challenge:
     - No national digital ID: for bank account opening, laborious and time consuming ID verification must be done with digital submission of physical documents (i.e. photos)